 Investors looking to renovate homes, revitalize overlooked portion of Mid City

-BATON ROUGE - Several properties in in Mid City are being given a second chance.
+BATON ROUGE - Several properties in Mid City are being given a second chance.
 An investment group is renovating them and will rent them out once they're completed.

 The properties have been vacant, but soon they'll see new life and undergo a full rehab.
 The Gulf Coast Housing Partnership and CEO Kathy Laborde says they will provide anything that's needed to fix up the properties and recapitalize the area that's spent years in disinvestment.